ashertwang/CMTs-Draft/README.md

 \usepackage{graphicx}

 \title{Urinary Metabolomics and Machine Learning: A Novel Diagnostic and Grading Method for Canine Mammary Tumors}
-\author{Asher T. Wang, Songyeon Lee, Byung-Joon Seung, Karin U. Sorenmo}
+\author{Asher T. Wang, Songyeon Lee, Byung-Joon Seung, Karin U. Sorenmo} (Authorship TBD)
 \publication{This paper has been submitted for publication in Veterinary and Comparative Oncology Journal}
 \date{\[]}